 Here’s the curious and funny thing about Wheeler’s bank robbery:

-To conceal his identity, Wheeler decided to cover his face with Lemon Juice.
 And his rationale behind doing this is that since the chemical properties in lemon juice are used in invisible ink, it should also make him invisible to the bank cameras.

 Needless to say, Wheeler’s mastermind plan was a dumb one.
 He was easily caught.
 And the funny part?
 He still wondered how his plan didn’t work even when it was so good.